chutchaikp/node-heroku-awake/README.md

 # :sleeping: Easiest way to prevent Heroku Node app from Sleeping

-> Just create a normal JavaScript that pings the Heroku app every x minutes.
+> Just create a normal app that pings the Heroku app every x minutes.